WyoARCC/slurm-users-last-job/README.md

 on a cluster platform that uses Slurm Workload Manager.

 ## ARCC
-ARCC is the Advanced Research Computing Center at the university of Wyoming.
+ARCC is the Advanced Research Computing Center at the University of Wyoming.

 Contact information can be found on our web page: https://www.uwyo.edu/arcc/